 If you started your degree after September 2012

-You must be able to show that you have at least £210 per week available to you to cover your general living costs and £115 per week per dependent.
+You must be able to show that you have at least £214 per week available to you to cover your general living costs.
+If you have dependent children or are unable to work because of a disability, the amount required is £178 per week.

-This is known as the Minimum Required Provision (MRP) and can be met via earnings, a partner’s earnings, savings, loans, overdrafts etc. You will need to have applied for the full £10,000 Professional and Career Development Loan or the Student Finance England Postgraduate Loan.
-If you apply for this and are rejected you will need to provide evidence of this.
+This is known as the Minimum Required Provision (MRP) and can be met via earnings, benefits, a partner’s earnings, savings, loans, overdrafts etc. You will need to have applied for the full £10,000 professional and career development loan (PCDL) or the full £10,280 Student Finance England postgraduate loan.
+If you apply for the PCDL and are rejected you will need to provide evidence of this.

-Part-time postgraduates must be studying at least 50% of the full-time equivalent course (or the maximum amount of modules you can study per academic year on a part-time basis) to be eligible to apply for the Living Expenses Support Scheme.
+Part-time postgraduates must be studying at least 50% of the full-time equivalent course (or the maximum amount of modules you can study per academic year on a part-time basis) to be eligible to apply for LESS.

-An award can be anywhere between £100 and £3,000 (in exceptional circumstances) for the 2016/17 academic year.
-The exact amount of award will be determined by the University depending on the level of financial need demonstrated by you, but bear in mind that demand always exceeds the amount of money available, so awards might not cover all your needs and applications may be refused.
+An award can be anywhere between £100 and £3,000 (in exceptional circumstances) for the 2017–18 academic year.
+The exact amount of award will be determined by the University depending on the level of financial need you demonstrated, but bear in mind that demand always exceeds the amount of money available, so awards might not cover all your needs and applications may be refused.

 Please do not assume the grant as part of your budget until you have been notified that you will receive an award.